 Not many associate the calm waters of the Maldives with surfing.
 The waves are just about the right size (3′ – 6′) for beginners and advanced surfers.

 There are some resorts that specialize in surf camps, particularly in North Male Atol.
 As you can imagine, a great way to socialize and get to know your fellow solo travelers on the island.

 I definitely enjoyed my spa treatments in the Maldives.
 The Maldivian treatment, for example, uses the coconut as a milky bath and scrub to exfoliate and soften the skin.
 I assure you that you won’t need another person to admire the turquoise waters and beaches while getting a massage to soothe the mind and nourish the body.

 Most resorts offer spa services these days.
-While I got a standard treatment, I was told that if I had more time I could have got a personalized assessment of my skin and treatment according to my results.
+While I got standard treatment, I was told that if I had more time I could have got a personalized assessment of my skin and treatment according to my results.
 Next time I guess.

 I spent hours at my pool watching tiny blacktip sharks swimming among fish in the ocean.
 During my stay, the water was so clean that I was able to stand over the water or float on my giant unicorn and observe the ocean coming to life.
 I swear, it gets addictive.

 Other resorts had manta rays coming to the shore as well.
-They’re both completely harmless with their useless teeth, so if you dare you can jump in with them like I did.
+They’re both completely harmless with their useless teeth, so if you dare you can jump in with them as I did.

 When I went on a sunset dolphin cruise and I saw a big group of dolphins hanging out next to our boat, not even 5 minutes after we departed.
 I’ve never seen anything like this in my life before!